Jack-Dane/Random-Background-Image-Changer/README.md

 images.
 There is a front-end application where you can view this image and change to the next random background image in the queue.

+## Security
+There is token based authentication for each request made to the FileHandler server.
+The token needs to be added to the "Authorization" header.

 ## Imgur
 The application uses the Imgur API to get random images.
 It will require you to create an account and get the client_id and client_secret from your account.
 To do this you must register your app: